jon-e-turner/security_engineer_code_test/ConfigChecker/README.md

     > dotnet ef database update
     ```

 - Launch the application, then use a browser to open URI from the debug output.
-In this example, that is `http://localhost:5262`.
+In this example,
+that is `http://localhost:5262`.
+If you are re-directed from "/" to "/upload" the service is
+connected.

     ``` shell
     > dotnet run